The Ultimate Guide to Healthy Frozen Chicken Nuggets

 Rather than looking for antibiotic-free chicken, you can also simply opt for nuggets that are certified organic, which ensures that the chicken has been fed exclusively organic food and received no antibiotics.
 Additionally, a research study from 2010 concluded that the risk of salmonella was considerably lower in organic chickens than in conventionally-farmed chickens — another reason why we love this pick.

 Healthy chicken nuggets are made with breast meat, which is the leanest cut.
-“Some brands also use ‘rib meat,’ which is a natural extension of breast meat and contains the same nutritional content,” says Sorbana Mora.
-You’ll want to avoid nuggets that don’t specify what cut of chicken they are using.
+“Some brands also use ‘rib meat,’ which is a natural extension of breast meat and contains the same nutritional content,” says Maria Sorbara Mora, MS, R.D., CEDRD, CDN, PRYT, RYT, You’ll want to avoid nuggets that don’t specify what cut of chicken they are using.

 Many of us get way too much salt in our diets.
-Packaged goods contain quite a bit of sodium and typically contribute to an overconsumption of sodium, so pay attention to the salt on the chicken nugget label.
-According to the FDA, Americans’ average sodium intake is 3,400mg a day, but we should work on getting it down to around 2,300mg.
+Packaged goods contain quite a bit of sodium and typically contribute to overconsumption of sodium, so pay attention to the salt on the chicken nugget label.
+According to the FDA, the average sodium intake is 3,400 milligrams a day, which is over the recommended limit of 2,300 milligrams.

 “Brands [may] use additives and preservatives such as BHT (butylated hydroxytoluene) or SPTT (sodium tripolyphosphate),” says Sorbana Mora.
 Although these compounds are approved by the FDA, some studies indicate that they can be problematic — so buy at your own risk.